What is an MRI?

-The duration of the exam will vary but the average is 45 minutes to one hour per body part.
+The exam duration will vary, but the average is 45 minutes to one hour per body part.
 You will be required to lie still during the actual exam.
-Depending on the body part that is being examined, you may be instructed to hold your breath for up to 30 seconds.
+Depending on the body part being examined, you may be instructed to hold your breath for up to 30 seconds.
 The MRI magnet is usually permanently open on both ends.
-There is also a two way communication system for any information regarding the MRI scan between patient and the MRI technologist.
-During the scan you will hear a loud intermittent banging noise which is very common.
-You will be provided with earplugs or head phones to help minimize the noise during the scan.
+There is also a two-way communication system for any information regarding the MRI scan between the patient and the MRI technologist.
+During the scan, you will hear a loud intermittent banging noise, which is very common.
+You will be provided with earplugs or headphones to help minimize the noise during the scan.

-What are reasons that you may require an MRI?
+What are the reasons that you may require an MRI?

-There are number of scenarios that may require you to get any MRI.
-Your medical provider may order an MRI to help diagnose either the following:
+Several scenarios may require you to get an MRI to help diagnose either the following:

 - Spine problems in the cervical, thoracic, and lumbar spine.

-- Cartilage abnormalities in the either the shoulders, hips, knees, or ankle.
+- Cartilage abnormalities in either the shoulders, hips, knees, or ankle.